Chinomnso-Okechukwu/Unit-3/README.md

      self.load_data()
      print("Reload table")
 ```
 This snippet of code aims at acheiving the success criteria of being able to create, delete, edit and check in or out a perfume.
+All the create, delete and check in buttons all connect to the inventory table where the desired action can be performed.

 ```.py
 import hashlib, binascii, os